EDMIRE2k/FortniteCinematicEnabler/README.md

 # Fortnite Cinematic Settings Tool

-A simple Windows utility that enables Fortnite’s hidden cinematic graphics settings by modifying `GameUserSettings.ini`.
+A simple Windows utility by **EDMIRE from BiomeForge** that modifies Fortnite’s `GameUserSettings.ini` to enable hidden cinematic graphics settings.

-Built by **EDMIRE from BiomeForge**.
+The tool automatically finds the Fortnite settings file, applies your chosen preset, creates a backup, and can optionally set the file to read-only so Fortnite does not reset the values.

-## What It Does
+## Features

-This tool automatically finds Fortnite’s `GameUserSettings.ini` file and applies a set of high-end cinematic rendering values, including:
+- Automatically locates `GameUserSettings.ini` using `%LOCALAPPDATA%`
+- Clean fixed-size Windows UI

-- Nanite enabled
+- Preset selector
-- Ray tracing enabled
-- Global illumination quality set to cinematic levels
-- Reflection quality set to cinematic levels
-- Shadows, post-processing, foliage, shading, and landscape quality boosted beyond normal in-game presets

-It also includes:

-- Automatic backup creation before changes are applied
+- Automatic backup before applying changes
 - One-click undo from the latest backup
-- Optional read-only protection to prevent Fortnite from resetting the settings
+- Optional read-only protection
-- A clean Windows desktop UI
-- Manual file selection for unusual installs or troubleshooting
+- Manual file picker for unusual config locations
+- Warning if Fortnite appears to be running

+## Presets

+### Default

+Recommended for normal matches.

+This preset uses the safer cinematic values that improve lighting, reflections, shadows, foliage, shading, and landscape quality while avoiding known visual bugs during normal gameplay.

+### Photography Mode

+Intended for screenshots only.

+Photography Mode maxes every numbered quality value to `5`.

+This can cause:

+- Severe performance drops
+- Severe graphical glitches
+- Visual bugs when other players wear specific outfits

+Use this preset only when taking screenshots or cinematic captures.

 ## Important GPU Warning